Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

-with $\rho, f, x_{*}$ as before.
 While~\citet{bastani2016neuralnetrobustness} deem \textit{adversarial frequency} to be generally the more important metric of the two, significant work centers around the minimum distance to creating an adversarial example, especially for neural networks~\citep{peck2017lowerbounds}.
-In~\citet{rauber2018foolbox}, this subsequently prompted the unification of various adversarial attacks and measurement of robustness through minimum required perturbation.

-\paragraph{Perturbations} Perturbations are oftentimes strongly linked to the construction of adversarial examples in deep learning~\citep{laugros2019adversarial}.
-This can be seen as a logical connection, as one would often look for an adversarial example within some $\epsilon$-ball (see above). \citet{laugros2019adversarial} argue and show that robustness in the context of common perturbations and adversarial robustness are independent attributes of a model.
-Their work focuses on image data and includes some transformations -- like a change in brightness -- that we would classify as a domain shift.
+\paragraph{Perturbations} Perturbations are often strongly linked to the construction of adversarial examples in deep learning~\citep{laugros2019adversarial}.
+This can be seen as a logical connection, as one would often look for an adversarial example within some $\epsilon$-ball. \citet{laugros2019adversarial} however argue and show that robustness in the context of common perturbations and adversarial robustness are independent attributes of a model.
 One of the most common ways to perturb data is the addition of Gaussian noise, which is also included in their work.
 A simple measure for robustness regarding such a perturbation is presented in~\citet{pfisterer2019multiobjective}.
 Adding random Gaussian noise $N(0, \epsilon)$ \footnote{$\epsilon$ is generally $0.001 - 0.01$ times the range of the numerical feature} to input data $X$ is a typical way to introduce perturbations.
 One can then compare the loss derived from a relevant measure $L$ on the changed input data to the loss on unperturbed data: